King's Daughters: Origins

-New France, at its start, was mostly populated by men: soldiers, fur traders, and priests.
-The colony became more agricultural and by the mid-17th century, there was a severe imbalance between single men and women in New France.
+New France, at its start, was populated mostly by men: soldiers, fur traders, and missionary priests.
+Settlers began to develop farms and by the mid-17th century, there was a severe imbalance between single men and women in New France.
 The small number of female immigrants had to pay their own passage, and few single women wanted to leave home to move and settle in the harsh climate and conditions of New France.
-The population growth of the competing English colonies awakened concern among some officials about France's ability to maintain its claim in the New World.
+At the same time, officials noted the population growth of the competing English colonies, which had more families, and they worried about France's ability to maintain its territorial claims in the New World.

 To increase the French population and the number of families, the Intendant of New France, Jean Talon, proposed that the king sponsor passage of at least 500 women.
 The king agreed, and eventually, nearly twice the number were recruited.
 They were predominantly between the ages of 12 and 25, and many had to supply a letter of reference from their parish priest before they would be chosen for immigration to New France.
+They were intended to marry men in the colony in order to establish families and more farms.

 Marguerite Bourgeoys was the first person to use the expression filles du roi in her writings.
 A distinction was made between King's Daughters, who were transported to New France and received a dowry at the king's expense, and women who emigrated voluntarily using their own money.
 Other historians used chronological frameworks to determine who could be called a fille du roi.
 Research by the historical demographer Yves Landry determines that there were in total about 770 to 850 filles du roi who settled in New France between 1663 and 1673.

 The title "King's Daughters" was meant to imply state patronage, not royal or noble parentage; most of the women recruited were commoners of humble birth.
 As a fille du roi, a woman received the king's support in several ways.
 The king paid one hundred livres to the French East India Company for each woman's crossing, as well as furnishing her trousseau.
 The Crown also paid a dowry for each woman; this was originally set at four hundred livres, but as the Treasury could not spare such an expense, many were simply paid in kind.

 Those chosen to be among the filles du roi and allowed to emigrate to New France were held to scrupulous standards, which were based on their "moral calibre" and whether they were physically fit enough to survive the hard work demanded by life as a colonist.
-The colonial officials sent several of the filles du roi back to France because they were deemed below the standards set out by the king and the Intendant of New France.
+The colonial officials sent several of the filles du roi back to France because they were deemed below the standards set out by the king and the intendant of New France.